exakat/php-dictionary/dictionary.rst

 UnexpectedValueException
 ------------------------

-The UnexpectedValueException exception is thrown if a value does not match with a set of values.
+The UnexpectedValueException exception is thrown if a value does not match with a set of expected values.

+This happens when the value is not in a list of expected values, or if it is outside an interval of validity.

+This exception is mainly thrown by the Phar and SPL extensions.

 .. code-block:: php